KatherineCol/Data-Cleaning-SQL/README.md

 # Data Cleaning SQL

-   Use of  SQL Server Management Studio advanced queries were utilized to clean and manipulate raw database.
+Advanced queries in SQL Server Management Studio were utilized to clean and manipulate the raw database.
 #### 1. Standardize Date Format
          Utilised to improve visualisation on dates information.